rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-cloud-control-panel/index.md

    to be logged out of your account, remove the selection from **Make this my default authentication method**.

-   You can update the default authentication method on the **Account settings** page.
+   You can update the default authentication method on the **My Profile & Settings** page.

-8. In the Cloud Control Panel, enter your username and password.
-Then, enter the verification code from the Mobile App that you paired with your account.

 ### Change default MFA method